 A State Level Vigilance and Monitoring Committee functions under the Chairpersonship of the Chief Minister, to review implementation of the PoA Act.
+During 2017, one meeting of the Committees was held on 12.10.2017.

 The District Level Vigilance and Monitoring Committees under the Chairpersonship of District Collectors review implementation of the PoA Act.
-During 2016, 54 meetings of these Committees were held in 14 districts.
+During 2017, 54 meetings of these Committees were held in 14 districts.